jcorporation/webradiodb/README.md

 - [Station search](https://jcorporation.github.io/webradiodb/)

 Contributions to the webradio database are very welcome.
 It should be a community driven database.
-You must only open an issue to add a webradio.
+You must only open an issue to add or modify a webradio.
 Your proposal will be reviewed and then merged, therefore it could take some time before the webradio is added.

-## Adding new webradios
+## Add a new webradio

-1. Simple: Open an [issue](https://github.com/jcorporation/webradiodb/issues/new?template=add-webradio.yml) - a GitHub workflow will do the rest upon approval.
+Open an [issue](https://github.com/jcorporation/webradiodb/issues/new?template=add-webradio.yml) - a GitHub workflow will do the rest upon approval.

-2. Advanced: Fork this repository - add/modify entries and create a pull request.
-You should only change the `sources/mympd-*` folders.
+### Modify a webradio

+[Search](https://jcorporation.github.io/webradiodb/) for the webradio and click on the modify link to open a prefilled GitHub issue.

 ## Usage